 Once finished, Windows will search for any driver updates and automatically install them.
-If your drivers are already up-to-date, or if updating the drivers hasn’t worked for you, move onto the next step.
+If your drivers are already up-to-date, or if updating the drivers hasn’t worked for you, move on to the next step.

-5. Disable the ‘USB Selective Suspend’ settings
+Method 5: Disable the ‘USB Selective Suspend’ Settings

 Laptops often come packed with features.
 These features can consume a lot of power if left active.
 Windows combats this by implementing power-saving features.
 One of these features is called USB Selective Suspend.
 This disables USB ports that aren’t being used to help conserve power.